Thousand Character Classic - 千字文 Qiān zì wén

 12. 推位让国Tuī wèi ràng guó,推位讓國

-有虞陶唐yǒu Yú Táo Táng.有虞陶唐 The succession to the throne; past on to Yu, Tao Tang.
+有虞陶唐yǒu Yú Táo Táng.有虞陶唐 The succession to the throne; passed on to Yu, Tao Tang.

 13. 吊民伐罪Diào mín fá zuì,吊民伐罪